MyKo101/Thesis/thesis.knit.md

 ## Methods

 We considered a simulation scenario in which our population can experience two events; one of which is the event-of-interest (Event 1), the other is a competing event (Event 2).
 We model a single unmeasured confounding covariate, $U \sim N (0,1)$ and a binary treatment indicator, $Z$.
 We varied how much $U$ and $Z$ affect the probability distribution of the two events as well as how they are correlated.
-For example, $Z$ could represent whether a patient is prescribed statins, U could be their BMI, the event-of-interest could be cardiovascular disease related mortality and a competing event could be cancer-related mortality.
+For example, $Z$ could represent whether a patient is prescribed statins, $U$ could be their BMI, the event-of-interest could be cardiovascular disease related mortality and a competing event could be cancer-related mortality.
 We followed best practice for conducting and reporting simulations studies [16].

-The data-generating mechanism defined two cause-specific hazard functions (one for each event), where the baseline hazard for event 1 was $k$ times that of event 2, see Fig. 1.
+The data-generating mechanism defined two cause-specific hazard functions (one for each event), where the baseline hazard for event 1 was $k$ times that of event 2, see Fig. \@ref(fig:Transition_Diagram).
 We assumed a baseline hazard that was either constant (exponential distributed failure times), linearly increasing (Weibull distributed failure times) or biologically plausible [17].
 The hazards used were thus:

 \begin{align}